ai4luc/CerraData-4MM/README.md

 Ongoing...

-Please, check the Project Proposal out shared with you.
+Please, check the Proposed Project out shared with you.